ninivert/ParticleAccelerator/docs/Classes/Vector3D.md

 v.norm(); // 1
 ```

 `norm` and `normSquared` return the norm and the squared norm of the vector, respectively.
-Use the `normalize` method to make it a unit vector pointing in the same direction.
+Use the `~` operator to make it a unit vector pointing in the same direction.

 - `double norm()`:
 	- Arguments: none